gallettilance/magnificATS/INTRO/README.md

 The folding process will gives the following intermediate folded triangles:

-first:
+first, we add 3 to 7 and 3 to 4.

 10 7
 2 4 6
 8 5 9 3

-then:
+then we add 10 to 2 and 7 to 6.
+For 4, we can get to it from 10 and 7 so the max path to 4 will be max(10 + 4, 7 + 4) as such:

 12 14 13
 8 5 9 3

-and finally:
+and finally we get the following list:

 20 19 23 16

 Now that the triangle is fully folded, we simply take the max of the resulting list.
 In this case it's 23.
-Ok let's write some code.
+Now that we are logically convinced of our methodology, let's write some code!

 As before we need to think about how we will define our function.
 Here we want a function that takes in a triangle and returns an integer that represents the max path.
 As you may have guessed from the combinators above, we will represent a triangle as a list of lists.
 Our max_path function will have the following declaration: